liu578/automatic_watering_system/README.md

 -----

-* designed controller board, motor driver board and power supply circuits
+* designed controller board, motor driver board and power supply circuits

 * used SHT10 digital humidity sensor for temperature and humidity sampling, L298N for motor driving